TheDeNuke/Divergences-of-Darkness-Rework-Public/README.md

 Credits:

 Mods:
-Ported Content from HPM.
-Credits are listed on their pages Ported Content from HFM.
-Credits are listed on their pages Ported Content from PDM Divide by Zero.
+- Ported Content from HPM.
+Credits are listed on their pages
+- Ported Content from HFM.
+Credits are listed on their pages
+- Ported Content from PDM Divide by Zero.
 Credits are listed on their page.
-… and of course PDM itself which was the original base of “Divergences of Darkness”
+- … and of course PDM itself which was the original base of “Divergences of Darkness”

 The mod team:

-DeNuke - Project Manager
+- DeNuke - Project Manager
-Attalus - The Co-Project Manager/Consul of Divergences
+- Attalus - The Co-Project Manager/Consul of Divergences

-NPMister - Concept Designer and Localization
+- NPMister - Concept Designer and Localization
-Periares - Concept Designer, Coder and Localization Zeeloat - Concept Designer and Localization
+- Periares - Concept Designer, Coder and Localization
+- Zeeloat - Concept Designer and Localization
-Arleck - Concept Designer and Localization
+- Arleck - Concept Designer and Localization
-J Master - Concept Designer and Localization
+- J Master - Concept Designer and Localization
-Athmos - Concept Designer
+- Athmos - Concept Designer
-Polyfox - Concept Designer
+- Polyfox - Concept Designer
-Conquest - Coder/Scripter and the developer of the Popularizer tool.
+-  Conquest - Coder/Scripter and the developer of the Popularizer tool.
-Ddima - Localization
+-  Ddima - Localization
-Tecumseh - Localization
+-  Tecumseh - Localization
-Ataru - Localization
+-  Ataru - Localization
-Ania - Localization
+-  Ania - Localization
-Epstine Thrawn - Localization
+-  Epstine Thrawn - GFX Changes
-Norman_Scopes - Localization
+-  Norman_Scopes - Localization

 Special Thanks to:

-Kinniken - The original founder of Divergences Athalcor - The second mod lead of Divergences
+- Kinniken - The original founder of Divergences
+- Athalcor - The second mod lead of Divergences
-Razgriz 2K9 - Responsible for most of the old lore Attalus - The third mod lead.
-Still here.
+- Razgriz 2K9 - Responsible for most of the old lore
+- Attalus - The third mod lead.
+Obviously still at this project.

-All other previous developers of Divergences (you can see most of the list on the PDXPlaza page).
+- All other previous developers of Divergences (you can see most of the list on the PDXPlaza page).

-MajorMajor - DoD HPM’s Lead and a good reason why there has been a resurgence in this mod.
+- MajorMajor - DoD HPM’s Lead and a good reason why there has been a resurgence in this mod.
-The HOI4 Mod (Divergences) - For a lot of very important lore suggestions that were implemented in this project.
+- The HOI4 Mod (Divergences) - For a lot of very important lore suggestions that were implemented in this project.
-HPM and HFM devs - Your projects are the reason why Vicky 2 is still alive to this day.
+- HPM and HFM devs - Your projects are the reason why Vicky 2 is still alive to this day.
-Bsharri/Flyrion - The original DoD FF founder
+- Bsharri/Flyrion - The original DoD FF founder